VillagerUnknown/HealthyHabits/README.md

 A personal wellness tool to encourage healthy habits by adding positive affirmations, wellness reminders, and wellness breaks to your game.

+Positive Affirmations can be customized through config files.

 **Optional Features:**

 * Positive Affirmations to encourage a positive mindset and boost your mood while you play.